orelz890/Ex1_OS_shell/README.md

 Step 3: In the second terminal enter - ./server

-All done with the preperation, enjoy.
+All done with the preperation, enjoy :)